viviandotdev/ObsidianVault/+ Encounters/Untitled.md

 Contraints, force you think about what is possbile from here Instead of how to get there
 Contraints are adaptive
-Sets a goal of be
+Sets a goal  -> of becomming a best selling author set a Constraints -> write every day never write what bores me